 Our Natural Tendency

 For example, suppose a person curses at you.
 If that happens, your natural tendency is to defend yourself.
-Unfortunately, that reacts and responds to their lousy values.
-Additionally, your thinking typically has some form of complaint about their behavior like, "what a jerk" or "that's unacceptable."
+Unfortunately, you are reacting to their lousy values and actions.
+Additionally, your thinking typically has some form of complaint about their behavior, like, "what a jerk" or "that's unacceptable."

-So, pay attention to your reaction or defensiveness in those situations, and you will gain valuable insight into yourself.
+So, pay attention to your reaction or defensiveness in those situations, and you gain valuable insight into yourself.
 More importantly, you increase your self-governance.
-Most of those times, you are in the Left Circle, which means you are defensive.
+Most of those times, you are in the Left Circle, which means you are defensive and a victim of others' behavior.
 You are upset that others are doing something that they "should" do better or "should" control.
 In other words, "They have no right to say that to me!
 They shouldn't be acting that way!"

 Actually, They Are Free to Act That Way